Ieshitva/ieshitva.github.io/_posts/2020-01-18-Are-You-Happy.markdown

 How do you define a man is successful ?
 From where he lives ?
 From how big a house he lives in ?
 From the number of digits in his salary ?
 From the car he drives ?
 From the brand he wears ?
 From the woman he gets married to ?
 From how many cosmetic treatments she can get ?
 From the number of dresses she can buy until the very last strand of your self esteem is destroyed ?<br/>
 Really ?
 From what ?

 Again, it's not about career choices.
 It's about everything you want in your life.
-Marriage, kids, dream job, whether you like to travel, why do you want to travel to mountains ?
-Does it really give you peace or have you let yourself believe it does ?
+Marriage, kids, what interests you apart from academics.
+Whether you like to travel ?
+Why do you want to travel to mountains ?
+Ever asked if it really gives you peace or have you let yourself believe it does ?
 What's your source ?
 That Instagram page ?
 His life ?
 Her photographs ?

 From all these thoughts over the years I've gathered one thing.
 It's important to take a deep look and reassess what your dreams really are and if they are really yours or you've just let yourself believe you think that way because somewhere down the lane, your parents, your teachers, your dear friends, your relatives, the senior who doesn't know your name, the junior who coudln't care less have made you believe in something which you aren't really passionate about.

 And that is hard to do in a life where you are constantly bombarded by information from all sides.
 You hardly give yourself a minute before you pick up your phone and start scrolling again.<br/>
 What this amount of connectivity and social life does is that it doesn't let you have a moment to think.
 It is constantly telling you what you need today.
 And before you take time to mull over one thing, here comes the next thing.
+What this does is that it conditions you to believe in certain things a certain way.
 This constant inflow of information is also what has uprooted our healthy democracy but that's a talk for some other day.
 <br/>
 <br/>
 <br/>